PositiveSumData/NationalOralHealthDataPortal/Data/EmergencyDepartment/README.md

 #### source

 This table includes information pertaining to each dataset we have in our larger project.
-Each row is a different dataset, which has a steward (e.g. AHRQ), title (HCUPnet), and a url to where additional information can be found online and where a project description is located in our Github folder.
+Each row is a different dataset, which has a steward (e.g., AHRQ), title (HCUPnet), and a URL to where additional information can be found online and where a project description is located in our Github folder.
 This table gets linked to every dataset in our larger database.

 Fields:
 * source_id